a2ray/transD_AEM/README.md

 # pt_rjmcmc_largeloop
-Based on the following work:
+Based on the following work, but not very actively maintained:

 Ray, A., & Key, K. (2012).
 Bayesian inversion of marine CSEM data with a trans-dimensional self